MBT-70: Background

+Development of the MBT-70

 In 1963, General Welborn G. Dolvin, a former tank commander, was chosen to lead the US team as project manager.
 Three contractors—Chrysler Defense, General Motors and a joint venture of Ford and FMC—entered contention to become the contractor on the American side.
 Dolvin chose GM, anticipating the company would bring more fresh ideas to the table than longtime incumbent tank producer Chrysler.
 For the Germans, the German Development Corporation was formed as a joint venture of several German firms.

 For the first phase of development, GM engineers would work alongside German engineers in Augsburg.
 For this part, Americans would manage Germans.
 For the second phase, the arrangement would be reversed: Germans would take over management at GM's factories in Detroit.

 There were disputes over almost every part of the design: the gun, the engine, and the use of both metric and SAE units in the separately manufactured components of the tank.
 This last dispute was, by far, the most contentious.
-The disagreement rose to McNamara and German Defense Minister Kai-Uwe von Hassel, who were also unable to settle on a common measurement.
+The disagreement rose to McNamara and German Defense Minister Kai-Uwe von Hassel, who were also unable to settle on a common measurement system.
 An agreement was made for both sides to use their own preferred measurements on parts they designed.
 The Americans conceded that metric be used on all fastening points.
 This was settled by an agreement to use a common metric standard in all interface connections.
 The resulting complexity contributed to delays in the development schedule, and an inflated project budget.
 Another national difference was different methods of projection.
 In production, confusion over which projection method was being used could result in fabrication errors such as holes placed in the wrong side.

-German firms involved in the project were resistant to exchanging intellectual property and pushed aggressively for use of their technology.
-This stemmed from differences in the procurement system of both countries.
-In the US, the Pentagon paid for research and development in return for complete ownership of that research.
-In contrast, German firms conducted research at their own expense, and expected to retain the fruits of their labor in perpetuity.